 The WSWC is excited to release their most recent publication, the “Western State Water Program Capabilities Assessment Survey Report.”
 The completion of the survey and report is a major step forward for the Water Data Exchange (WaDE) program as it shows similarities and also variations in member states’ water planning activities, such as data gathering, water use reporting, and data management.
 It discusses challenges ahead for achieving a comprehensive, regional water availability and use pictures of the West, and also makes recommendations for how to get there.
-For a summary of the report’s findings and recommendations, click on the presentation below.
-To access the report, maps and related workgroup information, click here.

 The data collected by states, how they collect it, and how they store it is highly variable.
 As a foundational step, a survey was issued by the State Capabilities Assessment Workgroup to all WSWC members to determine common elements between state water planning programs, IT capabilities, preferred platforms, and challenges to aggregating disparate datasets.
 The survey provided a comprehensive inventory of state curated datasets, and served to highlight both the similarities and differences between programs.
 The results were collated into a report, with an extensive data and methodology inventory in the appendix, a short presentation that serves as a visual executive summary, and a series of related maps that portray the current status of state water planning programs.